 14. Visit the Gibbes Museum of Art

-One of the main highlights of Gibbe’s Gallery are the Miniatures Collection, which is renowned for being the first-ever miniatures to have been painted in America by notable figures, such as Charles Fraser, whose Book of Records is also available for display.
+One of the main highlights of Gibbe’s Gallery is the Miniatures Collection, which is renowned for being the first-ever miniatures to have been painted in America by notable figures, such as Charles Fraser, whose Book of Records is also available for display.
+There are also plenty of permanent exhibitions worth visiting inside.

 The museum strives to introduce new art forms and thus offers 6 to 8 special exhibitions per year to connect with a broad and diverse audience.